2025 Annual Report

 87 participants have gained full-time employment

-$617k funding leveraged by members for their host sites
+$617k in funding leveraged by members for their host sites

-AmeriCorps VISTA Hub members have launched Naloxone campaigns, coordinated over 5,611 community volunteers, and leveraged more than $617k dollars to support initiatives for ther host sites and local communities.
+AmeriCorps VISTA Hub members have launched naloxone campaigns, coordinated over 5,611 community volunteers, and leveraged more than $617k in funding to support initiatives for ther host sites and local communities.

 Learn more about our public health workforce initiatives